crisperdue/prooftoys-site/content/number-game/tutorial9.md

   Proving equality with conditionals
 ---

-### Successors same --- numbers same
+### Successors same ⇒ numbers same

-> The more things change, the more they stay the same.
-In the
+> The more things change, the more they stay the same.  -- Alphonse
-> original French: "plus ça change, plus c'est la même chose" --
+> Karr.
+In the original French: "plus ça change, plus c'est la même
-> Alphonse Karr
+> chose".

 You have proved conditionals in both directions, so you can solve this one by breaking it down into the two conditionals.
 You have almost